Reviewed: April 2022

 - All Subject Access Requests will he logged on a Subject Access Request (SAR) Log… The date of receipt will be recorded to enable monitoring against the 30 days timescales set out in legislation.

 CCS will not make a charge to respond to Subject Access Requests unless requests excessive, in which case a reasonable fee will be charged to cover the costs of preparing the response.

 The responses must go through the following steps:

 - Confirm whether the request is a Subject Access Request.
 If not then respond in accordance with usual procedures.

 - Confirm the identity of the individual making the request in order to avoid inappropriate disclosure.
 Request any evidence required to confirm identity.

-- Evaluate that the request is clear about what the data subject requires and that there is sufficient information to be able to comply with their request.
+- Evaluate that the request is clear about what data subject requires, and that there is sufficient information to be able to comply with their request.
 Notify the subject if this is not the case.

 - If the request includes information about other data subjects, it is not reasonable to provide this information, and CCS does not have their consent, then the information can either be redacted or a limited response provided with an explanation.